t-kalinowski/r-iterator-ideas/README.md

 For the most part, the proposals here punt on these hard questions, and stick to suggesting only the most narrow and conservative change.

-## Recommendations
+## Comparison

+### Alternative 1 (`iterate(x, state)`):

+Pros:

+-   Only introduces 1 new symbol.
+-   Very simple implementation; low risk for unintended or subtle consequences.
+-   `iterate()` seems easier to teach than `<<-` to new R users.
+-   Encourages authors to be intentional about state management.
+-   Because it does not introduce an explicit `iterator` class, it sidesteps the thorny questions of what `length()` and `as.list()` should do for iterators.

+Cons:

+-   The iterable is prevented from being garbage collected during the duration of iteration.

+### Alternative 2 (`[[`):

+Pros:

+-   No new symbols would need to be introduced (in it's most narrow implementation).
+-   Many existing objects would gain the ability to be passed to `for` with no code changes.

+Cons:

-Alternative 2 (`[[`) is not recommended.
-It seems to have high risk for unforeseen or subtle unintended consequences due to the many other uses of `[[`.
+-   It seems to have high risk for unforeseen or subtle unintended consequences due to the many other uses of `[[`.
+-   The concepts of subsetting and an 'out of bounds' condition don't naturally map to stateful iterators and iterator exhaustion--feels like a forced API.

+### Alternative 3 (`as.iterator()` returning closures):

+Pros:

+-   It would feel familiar to R users who are accustomed to managing state in closures.

+Cons:

-Alternative 3 (`as.iterator()` returning closures) would feel natural to R users who are accustomed to managing state in closures.
-However, an ergonomic implementation would also include the introduction of an additional symbol or a magic phrase to indicate when an iterator is exhausted (e.g., an `iterator_exhausted_sentinal` or `iterator_exhausted_condition()`, or a faux typed simple condition with a magic message like `stop("IteratorExhausted")`).
-By comparison, alternative 1 would only introduce 1 new symbol: `iterate()`.
+-   A robust and ergonomic implementation would also include the introduction of an additional symbol or a magic phrase to indicate when an iterator is exhausted (e.g., an `iterator_exhausted_sentinal` or `iterator_exhausted_condition()`, or a faux typed simple condition with a magic message like `stop("IteratorExhausted")`).

-Additionally, `iterate()` seems like it would be easier to teach than `<<-` to new R users.
+-   Introduces a footgun by inviting code authors to capture environments which may contain large objects.

+## Recomendations

+-   Alternative 1: Recommended and preferred.
+-   Alternative 2: Not recommended
+-   Alternative 3: Acceptable, but not preferred.

 It is my (Tomasz's) opinion that alternative 1 (`iterate()`) strikes the best balance between: